 In 2010, François Payard,

-chef and owner of FP Patisserie and
+chef and owner of FP Patisserie, François Payard Bakery

-Macaron Day in NYC.
+and Payard Patisserie & Bistro, organized the first annual Macaron Day in NYC.
 Macaron Day NYC is inspired by and

-coincides annually with the Jour du
+coincides annually with Jour du

-Macaron in Paris, created by la Maison Pierre Hermé
+Macaron in Paris, created by La Maison Pierre Hermé

 Paris in association with the Relais Desserts.

-Join us on
+Join us this

-Wednesday, March 20,
+Sunday, March 20,

-city once again come
+bakeries across the city once again come

+supplies last.
 To receive a

 free macaron tell the shop you are there for